 SUPER is available to all Alabama educators teaching in grades 4-12 entirely free of charge.
 In its 25-year history, SUPER has served more than 4,000 teachers of the humanities, social sciences, and the arts reaching more than 500,000 students.

-Registration for our 2017 Workshops and Institutes is Live!
+2017 Workshops and Institutes have concluded

 Caroline Marshall Draughon Center for the Arts & Humanities, Auburn University